adlnet/xAPI-Spec/xAPI-About.md

 <a name="def-activity" ></a>

-__Activity__: An Activity is a type of Object making up the “this” in “I did this”; it is something with which an Actor interacted.
+__Activity__: A type of Object making up the “this” in “I did this”; it is something with which an Actor interacted.
 It can be a unit of instruction, experience, or performance that is to be tracked in meaningful combination with a Verb.
 Interpretation of Activity is broad, meaning that Activities can even be tangible objects such as a chair (real or virtual).
 In the statement "Anna